jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-08

+I have developed critical thinking so I can tackle almost any new problem.
+I wish I could've done it sooner, only if i could visualize math better.

+I will be binging through 6006 - Introduction to algorithms to fill the gap.

 # 2022-06-07

 So I found out `Redux` has grown alot. `Redux toolkit` seems to eliminate alot of boilerplate.
 But I found this out after spending a day on Redux.